CTRLshift Ecosystem Mapping Project

 Stoke CTRLShift City was born out of the last Emergency Summit for Change, held in Stoke on Trent in 2019.
 The group is a collective of organisations and individuals, mainly from the VCSE sector, who came together following the last Summit to actively test some of the solutions work shopped at the Summit in the Stoke area (covering Stoke on Trent and Newcastle Under Lyne districts).
 Their goal is to accelerate the shift in power to communities and individuals in relation to social, economic, democratic and environmental crises.

-The National CTRLshift organisation, is working in partnership with SCSC to broker new relationships between some of its partner members (hyper link to 2019 partners) and the groups and organisations in SCSC.
+The National CTRLshift organisation, is working in partnership with SCSC to broker new relationships between some of its partner members and the groups and organisations in SCSC.
 CTRLshift’s partner members have been working cooperatively together for three years and we recognise the breadth and depth of experience, vast range of successful tools, resources, and expertise available amongst individual CTRLshift partner organisations and individual practitioner members.

 The exchanges are a set of time-limited projects with communities in Stoke planned for 2020, where a range of short consultancies, workshops, events and activities will be undertaken – aiming to provide maximum impact with the communities and community groups involved, these could include understanding participatory budgeting, introducing to permaculture practices, exploring community-led high street regeneration or how to manage community land assets.